Failure to track a stable AMOC state under rapid climate change: Discussion

 There are now first indications that the AMOC can collapse under anthropogenic climate change in the latest generation of climate models \cite{Romanou2023,Drijfhout2025}.
 This implies that the stabilising mechanism in warmer climates, as described above, operates on timescales slower than the current rate of radiative forcing.
-Hence, it may be still useful to explore warming thresholds for AMOC tipping on relatively short timescales (years to decades), but this becomes less useful if warming rates slow down (as projected beyond the 21st century) and should be complemented with threshold estimates for other relevant forcing parameters.
+Hence, it may still be useful to explore warming levels for an AMOC collapse onset on relatively short timescales (years to decades), but this becomes less useful if warming rates slow down (as projected beyond the 21st century) and should be complemented with threshold estimates for other relevant forcing parameters.
 Based on our results, we propose to convert the AMOC tipping warming threshold to a warming rate threshold.
 Yet, this also poses challenges as the critical warming rate is dependent on the background climate state and the strength of the stabilising mechanism.
 Therefore, it is more useful to analyse physics-based indicators, such as $\Psi_{\mathrm{NADW}}$ and $B_{\mathrm{flux}}$, that capture the effects of changing forcing conditions (both stabilising and destabilising).
-The distance to the tipping point could be estimated using $B_{\mathrm{flux}}$, with a $B_{\mathrm{flux}}$ sign change marking the onset of an AMOC collapse \cite{vanWesten2025e}.
+The distance to the tipping point could be estimated using $B_{\mathrm{flux}}$, with a $B_{\mathrm{flux}}$ sign change marking the onset of an AMOC collapse also under transient climate change \cite{vanWesten2025e}.